jakecoppinger/better-intersections/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 # Authors

 Started by Jake Coppinger.
-Google Form, Spreadsheet (public), hosting (Cloudflare Pages) and domain under his name.
+Hosting (Cloudflare Pages, Supabase) and domain under his name.

 See contributions on Github: https://github.com/jakecoppinger/better-intersections/graphs/contributors